 The profile of Feis Ceoil has changed dramatically over the course of its existence.
 The first Feis Ceoil had 32 competitions, 12 of which were for composition, 6 for vocal ensemble and the rest for solo performance.
-This year's Feis Ceoil - the 118th had 185 competitions, 7 for composition, 1 for Conducting and the rest for performances which include Choirs, Orchestras, Ensembles and Soloists.
+Feis Ceoil has over 185 competitions, including composition, conducting and the rest for performances which include Choirs, Orchestras, Ensembles and Soloists.
 The festival goes from strength to strength and last year, we had performances from almost 5,000 young musicians, right across all categories of instruments, including voice.

-In all its years, Feis Ceoil has only once cancelled the festival.
-This was during the Foot and Mouth crisis of 2001 when people were being advised not to travel.
-In 1916, however, the Feis had to be postponed until July due to the Easter Rising.
-Thanks to the generosity of the Commissioners for National Education, the event took place in their schools in the week commencing 17th July 1916
+In all its years, Feis Ceoil has only cancelled the festival twice.
+The first was during the Foot and Mouth crisis of 2001 when people were being advised not to travel, and again in 2020 due to the COVID-19 pandemic.
+In 1916, the Feis had to be postponed until July due to the Easter Rising.
+Thanks to the generosity of the Commissioners for National Education, the event took place in their schools in the week commencing 17th July 1916.
+In 2021, despite Ireland being in lockdown, Feis Ceoil went ahead with all competitions held virtually.

 Through the decades almost every Irish musician has performed in Feis Ceoil, which provides them with their first platform.
 John McCormack's wonderful career began when he won the Gold Medal for the Tenor Competition in 1903.
 When, for the first time during the Second World War, English adjudicators could not travel, he adjudicated at Feis Ceoil and said "... the war gave me the opportunity to pay a debt of gratitude to Feis Ceoil of more than 40 years.
 I was the lucky winner of the Tenor Solo Medal in 1903 and now, in 1944, I adjudicate for the first time".